 If you like what you just read, then this watch will be a great fit for you.
 And you can read about all of those features in a lot more detail in the rest of this review!

 The dial of this watch is quite beautiful.
 It features a silver guilloche pattern, with silver leaf hands and time markings.
 The detailing on the dial is amazing – the inner circle is patterned, but the circle with hour markings is not.
-This helps them stand out more against the dial, and just makes the watch more easily legible.
-And then the outer ring, which features minute markers, also has the beautiful pattern.
+This helps them stand out more against the dial and just makes the watch more easily legible.
+And then the outer ring, which features minute markers, also has a beautiful pattern.

 I like that the dial of this watch is not too busy.
-A simple dial is better suited for such an elegant watch, especially because of the guilloche pattern.
+A simple dial is better suited for such an elegant watch, especially because of the Guilloche pattern.
 There’s the Tissot logo at the 12 o’clock position, and the Le Locle inscription at the 6 o’clock position.
 These writings are the same color as the hour markings, which gives this watch a more cohesive look.